DavidThe4sian/DavidThe4sian.github.io/README.md

 ## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and also uses Treact Components.

+It has a bunch of extra files that came with Treact; I've cleaned up the directory a bit, but many still remain.

 ## Available Script

 In the project directory, you can run: